The Dominion Road upgrade is proposed to improve provision for public transport, walking and cycling along this important corridor.

-- Moves people on foot, bicycle, public transport and cars between the city and suburbs to the south.
+- It serves pedestrians, cyclists, public transport and cars between the city and southern suburbs.

-- One of the few transport corridors in Auckland where there are more people in buses than people in cars at peak.
+- There are more people in buses than people in cars at peak.

-- Carries about 2.2 million bus passengers a year, 3% of Auckland's public transport trips.
+- It carries about 2.2 million bus passengers a year, comprising 3% of Auckland's public transport trips.

-- Includes a key section of the bus route between Auckland Airport and the city.
+- It also includes a key section of the bus route between Auckland Airport and the city.

-- A 67% increase in bus boardings in morning peak is predicted along Dominion Rd by 2021.
+- A 67% increase in public transport use in the morning peak is predicted along Dominion Road by 2021.

-- Footpath surfacing, increase the number of safe street crossing facilities and footpath width where indented parking is removed,
+- Increase the number of safe street crossing facilities.

-- The quality of village centres and streetscapes to support local businesses,
+- Upgrade the quality of village centres and streetscapes to support local businesses.

 2013 - Detailed design awarded.
 Public open days.
 Cycle route design completed.